ANZCTR search results

 • First in human clinical study of a novel drug JNT-517 to assess its safety and tolerability in healthy volunteers

-This will be a Phase 1 first-in-human (FIH) study in 2 parts to evaluate the safety, tolerability, pharmacokinetics (PK), and pharmacodynamics (PD) of JNT-517 at various incremental doses administered as single and multiple doses in healthy volunteers.
-The study will begin with a single ascending dose portion (Part A) followed by the multiple ascending dose portion (Part B) in healthy volunteers in Australia to evaluate the safety, tolerability, PK, and PD of JNT-517 at various incremental doses.
+This will be a Phase 1 first-in-human (FIH) study in 3 parts to evaluate the safety, tolerability, pharmacokinetics (PK), and pharmacodynamics (PD) of JNT-517 at various incremental doses administered as single and multiple doses in healthy volunteers.
+The study will begin with a single ascending dose portion (Part A) followed by the multiple ascending dose portion (Part B), and subsequently followed by high single ascending dose portion (Part F) in healthy volunteers in Australia to evaluate the safety, tolerability, PK, and PD of JNT-517 at various incremental doses.

 • A Phase 1, Randomized, Open-Label, Crossover Study to Evaluate the Relative Oral Bioavailability of 2 Formulations of PTC923 and the Food Effect on the Phase 3 Formulation When Administered as a Single Dose to Healthy Subjects